markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 * Task item
 * Task list

-We will use a wrapper as our task list to contain the task items.

-> **Rewind:** This is similar to our Call Out form in our Run Buddy website that contained our form in the Hero section.
+Because we need the heading of the task list to always render together, it's a good idea to wrap them together in a `<section>` element.

 Now that we know what we need for this section let's add them to our markup inside of the `<main>` element:

 - `<section>` with the class attribute `task-list-wrapper`

-The following elements will all be inserted into the `<section>` element we just created:
+The following elements will all be nested in the `<section>` element:

 - `<h2>` with the class attribute `list-title` with the title, "Tasks To Do"
 - `<ul>` with the class attribute `task-list`
-- In the `<ul>` let's add an `<li>` with class attribute `task-item` with some content like "A task is going to be added soon!"
+- Nested in the `<ul>` is an `<li>` with class attribute `task-item` with some content like "A task is going to be added soon!"

 The finished product should look something like this code: